alunmorris/Multi-channel-wireless-voltmeter/README.md

 This is simply an NRF24L01+ and an OLED display wired to an Arduino nano.
 The OLED is powered by the nano 3.3V output but U3 has its own regulator to give a clean power supply.

-**Construction** The range may be poor or non-existent if the NRF24L01+ is mounted right behind the MPU part.
+**Construction** The range may be poor or non-existent if the NRF24L01+ is mounted right behind and parallel to the MPU part.